PhenomDevel/component-webserver/README.md

 can be provided with a handler.
 The handler then will handle all incoming requests.

 # Installation
-NOTE: This will be the steps once the project is on clojars.
-It is not currently on there!

 To install, add the following to your project `:dependencies`:
 ```
 [de.phenomdevel/component-webserver "1.0.0"]